 When dogs eat food or snacks that contain onion, it can damage their red blood cells.
 In severe cases or eating too much onion can likely lead to hemolytic anemia in dogs.

-Some signs and symptoms of onion toxicity includes:
+Some signs and symptoms of onion toxicity include:

 - Difficulty breathing.